schitresh/system-design/design_concepts/2_communication/1_network_protocols.md

 - They encrypt information during transmission

 ## File Transfer Protocol (FTP)
-- Used to transfer documents betweek a client and a server on a computer network
+- Used to transfer documents between a client and a server on a computer network
 - Allows users to upload, download, manipulate files on remote servers
 - Also used for website maintenance and software distribution